 His guiding principle — to unify the realms of the emotional, physical and spiritual — inspires his teaching and deepens understanding for students in his courses.

 He exposes the link between disharmonies of spirit with ailments of the body, as well as the body's display of disease through the emotions.
 All this he does with contagious enthusiasm and ready humor.
 He infuses theory with clarity, wisdom and common-sense practicality.

-Jack has forty-two years of experience in teaching Oriental medicine.
+Jack has forty-five years of experience in teaching Oriental medicine.
 Students have said of him: